 We leave Snetterton, and head south-easterly toward Diss.
 As we do, we find the little village of North Lopham.
 Here is a small memorial dedicated to two crews of B-17s from the 337th and 338th BS who collided over the village killing all on board on January 29th 1945. *3 The accident happened as the aircraft were forming up on a mission to the Bielefeld Marshalling yards.
 A small reminder of the perils of flying a large number of heavy bombers in tight formations.

 After a brief stop here, we continue on toward Diss.
-Here we find an incredible history that not only links us to possibly one of the greatest Americans that ever lived, but a mission that reveled the daring and skill of precision bombing by the RAF.
+Here we find an incredible history that not only links us to possibly one of the greatest Americans that ever lived, but a mission that revealed the daring and skill of precision bombing by the RAF.
+From here we travel to RAF Fersfield.

 Sources and further reading.